Typhoon Trami

-Typhoon Trami, known in the Philippines as Typhoon Paeng, was the second typhoon to affect Japan within a month.
-The twenty-fourth tropical storm and tenth typhoon of the annual typhoon season, Trami developed from a low-pressure area southeast of Guam on September 20.
-It intensified into a tropical storm on the next day, and intensified into a typhoon on September 22.
+Typhoon Trami (transliterated from Vietnamese Trà Mi), known in the Philippines as Typhoon Paeng, was the second typhoon to affect Japan within a month.
+The twenty-fourth tropical storm and tenth typhoon of the annual typhoon season, Trami developed from a low-pressure area southeast of Guam on September 20, 2018.
+It intensified into a tropical storm on the next day and intensified into a typhoon on September 22.
 Trami steadily intensified and reached its peak intensity late on September 24.
 On the following day, Trami slowed and drifted northward.
 It began to weaken due to upwelling.
 Trami accelerated and turned northeastward on September 29, before it struck Japan on the next day, and became extratropical on October 1.
 The extratropical remnants persisted for days until dissipated completely on October 8.

 Trami caused additional damage to Japan, while it was still recovering from the impacts of Typhoon Jebi.
 Transportation was disrupted with several domestic flights cancelled.
 Over 380,000 people were evacuated.
 In total, Trami killed 4 people and left hundreds injured.
 Insurance losses were estimated to be ¥306 billion (2018 JPY, $2.69 billion USD).

 Meteorological history

 On September 20, the Japan Meteorological Agency (JMA) began to track a tropical depression located to the southeast of Guam.
 Moving northwestward, the depression gained some organization, and the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA), and classified the system as a tropical depression later that day, giving the numeral designation 28W.
 The JMA started issuing advisories once the system attained winds of 55 km/h (30 mph).
 The JTWC upgraded 28W to a tropical storm on September 21, as it became better organized.
 The JMA followed suit later that day, assigning the international name Trami.

 The system moved west-northwestward on September 22, under the influence of a subtropical ridge to its north.
 Benefited from the favourable condition such as high sea surface temperatures (SSTs) of 28 C and low wind shear, Trami gradually intensified, attaining severe tropical storm on the morning, and became the tenth typhoon of the annual typhoon season later that day.
 The JTWC followed suit three hours later.
-Continued moving west-northwestward, Trami kept on intensifying thanks to favourable environmental condition.
-It developed a pinhole eye on that day, but soon entered a period of eyewall replacement cycle.
+Continued moving west-northwestward, Trami kept on intensifying thanks to favorable environmental condition.
+It developed a pinhole eye on that day and entered the Philippine Area of Responsibility, receiving the name "Paeng" from PAGASA.
+However, Trami soon entered a period of eyewall replacement cycle.
 Trami completed this cycle early on September 24 and resumed its intensification, with its eye became larger.
 According to JMA, the storm achieved its peak intensity at 18:00 UTC that day, with 10-minute maximum sustained winds of 195 km/h (120 mph), and a central pressure of 915 hPa (mbar; 27.02 inHg).
 The JTWC said that Trami has become a Category 5-equivalent super typhoon three hours later, with 1-minute sustained winds of 260 km/h (160 mph).